egjlund/uninvited-scriptutils/README.md

 These are weirdly written, somewhat specifically suited to Swedish, very poorly documented (you will have to read the awful mess of quick-and-dirty Python code in order to figure out what's happening and how to use them) and by now I've forgotten most of the finer technical details.
 There is little or no error checking in many parts.
 You need to edit the source to specify the filename.
 The programs do *work*, however.
 Maybe they will be fun to mess around with for someone.

+## How to use
+* Name your ROM image ´uninvited.nes´ and place it in the same directory as the scripts.
+Make sure to make a backup of the stock ROM beforehand as we will be overwriting it.

+* Run ´python uninvited-extract.py´.
+This will extract the stock script into three different text files, ´uninvited-dumpN.txt´.

+* Edit the text files and save them as ´uninvited-dumpN-translated.txt´.

+* Run ´python uninvited-insert.py´ to insert the edited script into the ROM.
+After this, if you have chosen to insert a new frequency table, *you will no longer be able to extract the script back from the ROM.
+The extractor only works with the stock frequency table for now.*

+These are the bare basics.
+You will need to read and edit the code to do more interesting things like change the character set.

 ## Technical notes (incomplete)